Luxtoday

 How much does it cost to translate documents in Luxembourg

-The cost of document translation services in Luxembourg depends on the tariff and the interpreter you turn to.
-Here you can find a table with approximate prices.
+The cost of document translation services in Luxembourg depends on the number of documents, their complexity and the interpreter you turn to.
+Here you can find a table with approximate prices across the market.

 Document typePrice per document

-On average, it will cost you around to translate a package of documents for your relocation to Luxembourg.
+On average, it will cost you around 400-500 euros to translate a package of documents for a family relocation to Luxembourg.

 Please note that these are just average prices and the actual cost of the translation may vary depending on the complexity of the document, the urgency of the translation, and the experience of the translator.